-Conservatory Lab Charter School-Upper Campus
+Conservatory Lab Charter School Board of Trustees

-Lynn Cetrulo has a BA in Psychology with a minor in Art History, University of Michigan.
+Lynn Cetrulo (Vice Chair) has a BA in Psychology with a minor in Art History, University of Michigan.
 MA in Social Work, Simmons College with a degree in Psychiatric Social Work.
 Advanced training and certification in Psychoanalytic Psychotherapy.
 She has a deep background in volunteer work, including serving as a trustee in several other organizations in Boston and Cambridge, where she lives.
 She has a strong background in development, governance, and strategic planning.

-Gary F. Gut is a former strategic consultant with Bain & Company, and has been a serial entrepreneur for over 25 years.
+Gary F. Gut (Conservatory Lab Foundation, Co-chair of the Facilities Committee) is a former strategic consultant with Bain & Company, and has been a serial entrepreneur for over 25 years.
 Throughout his career he has provided mission-driven leadership to multiple organizations through thoughtful, data-driven analysis.
 Most recently, he was president & CEO of the Boston Foundation for Sight, a pioneering nonprofit serving patients with complex cornea disease.
 Gary has long been passionate about local education, having served as vice chairman of the Board of Trustees of Buckingham Browne & Nichols School in Cambridge, and as a trustee and member of the Advisory Board of The Advent School in Boston.
 He received an MBA from Harvard Business School, and attended MIT and SUNY Buffalo.
 Gary lives in Boston with his wife Patricia Casale.
 Both are ardent fans of jazz, classical and opera music.

 Katharine M. Pell (Founding Board Chair, Lifetime Trustee Emerita) was the Chairman of the Board of Trustees at Conservatory Lab when the school began and was inducted as a non-voting Lifetime Trustee Emerita on September 24, 2019.
 She was Chairman of the Massachusetts Rate Setting Commission in the Dukakis Administration.
 She is a graduate of Bryn Mawr College and the Harvard School of Public Health.
 She lives in Boston.
 While not a musician, she sang in the Bryn Mawr chorus and has a lifelong love of music.
 She is particularly interested in the inter-relationship of music and learning.